AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/map-identities.md

 Now that we have our namespaces, the next step is to label our identity fields as such in our schemas.

 ### Label XDM Fields For Primary Identity

 Each schema used with the Real-time Customer Profile is required to have a primary identity selected and each record passed in the ingestion process needs to pass a value for that field.
+Additionally, primary identities are the only fields that can be used as keys to look up profiles in the profile browser (we will come back to this later).

-Let's start with the Loyalty schema:
+Let's add a primary identity to the `Luma Loyalty Schema`:

 1. Open the `Luma Loyalty Schema`
 1. Select `Luma Identity Profile Mixin`